ACESummerSchool/acesummerschool.github.io/_pages/05_Stipend.md

 If you are interested in the stipend, please submit your application by **20 Nov 2022 (23:59 AEDT).**
 The notification of the stipend application outcome will be sent by the end of Nov 2022.

-To apply, students should lodge their application by using the [application form](https://docs.google.com/forms/d/e/1FAIpQLScsVIYLPbneVMJo-kXPnX3cGEmF218muw9xVlzFbF0FEjidTw/viewform).
+**The stipend application has closed.
+Outcomes will be announced at the end of November.**

 <span style="color:red">**Warning: Submitting the application for the travel stipend does not secure your seat in the physical summer school event.
 You still need to register for attendance [here](https://acesummerschool.github.io/registration/) ASAP.**</span>